pingcap/docs-cn/develop/dev-guide-third-party-tools-compatibility.md

 - The `READ-UNCOMMITTED` and `SERIALIZABLE` [isolation levels](/system-variables.md#transaction_isolation) are not supported.
 - Modification of a column's `AUTO_INCREMENT` attribute is not allowed by default.
 - `FULLTEXT`, `HASH`, and `SPATIAL` indexes are not supported.
+- `sequelize.queryInterface.showIndex(Model.tableName);` is not supported.
+- `sequelize.options.databaseVersion` is not supported.
+- Adding a foreign key reference using [`queryInterface.addColumn`](https://sequelize.org/api/v6/class/src/dialects/abstract/query-interface.js~queryinterface#instance-method-addColumn) is not supported.

 ### Modification of integer primary key is not supported